nestproject/Nest/README.md

 ### Other

-- [Inquiline](https://github.com/nestproject/Inquiline) - A collection of constants and typealiases to aid dealing with Nest.
+- [Inquiline](https://github.com/nestproject/Inquiline) - A standard implementation of RequestType and ResponseType.
 - [Padlock](https://github.com/nestproject/Padlock) - Nest middleware to lockup your web application.

 ## See Also